 Projects must provide evidence that the activities are occurring on degraded lands or lands that do not meet the definition of a forest.

-Projects must demonstrate that the project will not reforest any areas where reforestation is projected to have a net warming impact, inclusive of biome-specific uncertainty.
+Projects must demonstrate that the Project will not reforest any areas where reforestation is projected to have a negative net climate impact, inclusive of biome-specific uncertainty.

 Projects must provide the allometric equations used.